HARSHITHGOWDABD/Verilog-KVLSI-IIITB-/Note_points /readme.md

- 3.reg is used to hold the value wire will simply supply 4.reg will be written inside the procedural blocks 5.wire and reg by default they are unsigned .(integer is signed ) 6.If we want to make it signed then signed keyword can be used befor the size
+ 3.reg is used to hold the value wire will simply supply 4.reg will be written inside the procedural blocks 5.wire and reg by default they are unsigned .(integer is signed ) 6.If we want to make it signed then signed keyword can be used befor the size  of 32 bit 7.multidriver condition is supported by wire

 ---> ALWAYS AND INITIAL ARE THE PROCEDURAL BLOCKS